hbowie/practopian-v3/commonplace-book/Preparing Managers to Manage.md

 Author: Matthew Stewart

 Date: 2009

+Tags: education, governance

 Work Title: The Management Myth: Why the Experts Keep Getting it Wrong

 Work Type: Book

+Work Minor Title:

 Work Link: https://mwstewart.com/books/the-management-myth/

 Work Id:  0393065537

 Work Pages:  291

 Work Rights:  Copyright

 Work Rights Holder:  Matthew Stewart

 Publisher:  W. W. Norton and Company

 Publisher City:  New York, London

 Date Added: 2010-02-27 13:07:00 -0800

 Body:

 The time has come to recognize that higher education in management rests on a fatal fallacy.
 The idea behind the contemporary business school is that preparing future business managers means training them in a discipline called Business Management.
 After 100 years of fruitless attempts to produce such a discipline, it should be clear that it does not exist.
 Preparing managers to manage, in fact, is not different from preparing people to live in a civilized world.
 Managers do not need to be trained; they need to be <em>educated.</em> And for that purpose, although a certain amount of study of business-related subjects may prove useful, the business schools as they are presently constituted are at best superfluous.